leo9044/DES_Instrument-Cluster_team06/README.md

 This is a real-time digital instrument cluster application for the PiRacer vehicle, developed with Qt.
 It runs on a Raspberry Pi, receiving vehicle speed data via CAN bus and other data like battery and gear status via D-Bus to display on a GUI.

-*(Insert a screenshot or GIF of the instrument cluster in action here.)*
 ![UI_test](https://github.com/user-attachments/assets/06e859e9-9b4d-4404-b436-e556d9a8056b)